Sun Bear: Profile and Information

 Sun bears are omnivorous animals, and they feed on a wide variety of food items such as bees, ants, honey, beetles, termites, and plant material such as fruits and seeds.
 Vertebrates such as deer, birds, reptiles, and eggs may be eaten often.

-Due to the availability of food resources throughout the year, sun bears do not hibernate.
+Due to the availability of food resources throughout the year, sunbears do not hibernate.

-Habitat and distribution
+Habitat and Distribution

 Sun Bear

 The sun bears range from northeastern India to northern India.
-It extends from the south to southeast through Cambodia, Bangladesh, Laos, Myanmar, Vietnam, Thailand, Indonesia, Brunei, and Malaysia to the south.
+It extends from the south to the southeast through Cambodia, Bangladesh, Laos, Myanmar, Vietnam, Thailand, Indonesia, Brunei, and Malaysia to the south.

 Sun bears are believed to be extinct in Singapore.
-Sun bears inhabit two types of forests; non-seasonal ever-green forests in Malaysia and Indonesia and deciduous & seasonally ever-green forests to the north of the Isthmus of Kra.
+Sun bears inhabit two types of forests: non-seasonal ever-green forests in Malaysia and Indonesia and deciduous & seasonally ever-green forests to the north of the Isthmus of Kra.

-Sun bears tend to avoid areas close to human settlements and heavily logged forests.
+Sun bears avoid areas close to human settlements and heavily logged forests.
 However, they have been seen in plantations, farmlands, and orchards.
 Sun bears have been reported to prey on livestock and poultry.

 Population densities vary from 4.3 – 5.9 individuals per 39 sq mi (100 km2) in Khao Yai National Park, located in Thailand, to 26 individuals per 39 sq mi (100 km2) in the Harapan Rainforest located in southern Sumatra.